-Although large enterprises that prioritize security still advocate in-house archives, there has been a rapid rise of cloud-based email archiving solutions.
-With cloud archiving software, email and other company data are kept in the cloud environment, with the archiving services provider in charge of data security and availability.
+Although large enterprises that prioritize oversight and security still advocate in-house archives, there has been a rapid rise of cloud-based email archiving solutions.
+With cloud archiving software, email and other company data is kept in the cloud environment, with the archiving services provider in charge of data security and availability.

 What Are the Advantages of Cloud Archiving Solutions?

 An obvious advantage is that there are no storage concerns or physical servers to be maintained.
 Cloud systems are priced based on the number of mailboxes to be archived and are paid as a fixed per-user monthly or yearly fee.

 But how do you know that a cloud solution is the right choice for your business?
 Here’s a quick checklist that you can use as guidance when exploring your options:

 If you’re a start-up or an SMB, chances are your IT team is quite small (or non-existent).
 Even if you don’t have strict compliance regulations to adhere to, improving information governance, data flow management and defining email retention policies are important issues for companies of all sizes.
 A data archiving solution will help you kill all these birds with one stone.

 And if you don’t have the resources to support an on-premise setup, choosing a cloud archiving system will solve these issues for you.Even if you don’t have to worry about compliance laws, information governance and email management are good enough reasons to adopt an archiving solution. #CloudArchiving Click To Tweet